American Airlines, US Airways unveil $11 billion merger

 The tie-up is the fourth major merger in the U.S. airline industry since 2008, when Delta Air Lines (DAL.N) bought Northwest.
 United and Continental merged in 2010, and Southwest Airlines (LUV.N) bought discount rival AirTran Holdings in 2011.

-The new, larger American Airlines would return to the leadership position among U.S. carriers that it ceded in recent years as high labour costs made it difficult to compete with restructured rivals.
+The new, larger American Airlines would return to the leadership position among U.S. carriers that it ceded in recent years as high labor costs made it difficult to compete with restructured rivals.

 Passengers of US Airways and American would gain access to new destinations.